Back to portfolioSold out

 The Kitchen

 Every kitchen was built around a long, single-slab island in quartz, with full-height slab backsplashes and integrated appliances.
-The north building adds matte-black bar pulls and a walnut pantry wall; the south building keeps warm-white cabinetry and brass.
+The north side adds matte-black bar pulls and a walnut pantry wall; the south side keeps warm-white cabinetry and brass.

 01/05 frames